RossiLorenzo/Project_Euler/README.md

 # Project_Euler

-My Solution to some of the Project Euler problems
+Repository with my solutions to some of the [Project Euler](https://projecteuler.net/) All the solutions are in R with just some of them using the Rcpp package and functions written in C++